 The credit card listings that appear on Cobalt Chronicles are from companies that I may receive compensation from if you click on a link and sign up for a card.
 This compensation may impact how and where products appear on my site.
 Please note that not all credit card companies are included in my posts, only the ones that I personally use and recommend.

 I talk a lot about credit cards in my travel posts, but for good reason!
 They’re the main reason that Michael and I are able to travel as much as we do!
 We’ve figured out the points and miles game, and I want you in on the game too!
 The crazy thing about opening credit cards to earn points and miles is that you don’t have to change a single thing about your current spending.
-All those groceries, Uber rides, dinners out to eat … you’re still spending the same amount of money, you’re just getting something in return for your spend.
+All those groceries (especially these days!), Uber rides, dinners out to eat … you’re still spending the same amount of money, you’re just getting something in return for your spend.
 If you missed my post on the number one myth about opening credit cards, be sure to check out that post here!

 Today I’m sharing my updated credit card inventory with you, including every credit card that I currently have in my wallet.
 I’m also including details on why I’ve chosen to keep that card in my wallet (the perks) and what I use that credit card for, if I use it at all.